Top 12 Data Analytics Courses In Bangalore With Practical Training

 Python 3 is the newer version and most people use it now.
 It fixed many problems from Python 2 such as better handling of Unicode (text in various languages).
 Python 2 no longer has official support, so it's best to use Python 3 for any new projects you start.

 If you’re looking for a program that will help you become a Python master, look no further than Analytics Shiksha.
-With their Super30 Analytics course, you will have access to the best.
-They provide everything from data analysis training to job preparation.
-So hurry and book your seat today, as there are only 30 available.
+With this Super30 data Analytics course, you will have access to the best whether it’s data analysis training or job preparation.
+So hurry and book your seat today, as there are only 30 slots available.

 It totally depends on the object you pass in the function.
 If the object is immutable it is pass by value and if it is mutable it shows pass by reference.